kchu187/krista-chung-capstone/README.md

 ## Nice-to-haves

-Your project will be marked based on what you committed to in the above document.
-Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

 - Filter bean map by geographic locations, such as cities (Calgary, Vancouver etc.)
 - Have a list of "wish beans" for restaurants on the map the user would like to visit.
 - Have the map be able to display both where beans and rated beans at the same time.